-SHIZA VISITED THE HOSPITAL IN FEBRUARY 18 AND THIS IS WHAT SHE SAID,
+SHIZA VISITED THE HOSPITAL AND THIS IS WHAT SHE SAID,

 “In February 2018, I visited the MDAUK (Midlands Doctors Association UK) Medical Institute in Muzaffarabad.
 It has taken me a while to pen my thoughts because it is such a rarity to encounter a genuine humanitarian endeavour such as this one.
 And yet, not far from the remaining devastation of the 2005 earthquake stands the MDAUK charitable hospital; one that embodies an unshakeable and unconditional sense of hope and solidarity in this largely forgotten region.